Can You Sue a Doctor After 10 Years?

-Medical malpractice falls under personal injury law, making it subject to most of the same regulations and restrictions, one of the most important being the statute of limitations.
-(This is the time frame in which an injured person must file an official claim against the person or entity who harmed them.)
+Unfortunately, you cannot sue a doctor after 10 years.
+Medical malpractice cases are subject to restrictions, one of the most important being the statute of limitations, or the time frame in which an injured person must file an official claim against the person or entity who harmed them.

-If you have had an operation within the past several years, you may have developed additional complications, disabilities, or other challenges stemming from issues with your surgery.
+If you have had an operation within the past several years, you may have developed complications, disabilities, or other challenges stemming from issues with your surgery.
 It may take time for it to come to light that your doctor negligently committed a serious error that caused all of the problems you are experiencing.
 You may be wondering, “Is it too late to sue my doctor for medical malpractice?”

 Typically, you have 2 years from the time of your surgery to file for medical malpractice if you discover that your doctor negligently harmed you.
 However, this is not always the case, especially if you did not begin to develop related complications until close to or after the 2-year mark.
 In any case, it is imperative that you reach out to a personal injury attorney immediately to discuss the details of your case and take the best steps going forward.

 Tough, Experienced Medical Malpractice Attorneys in Sedalia

 Doctors’ errors can have devastating consequences.
-Whether or not they are intended or a direct result of reckless behavior or violation of patient consent, medical mistakes can cause everything from minor inconvenience to a lifetime of suffering or an early death.
+Whether or not they are intended or a direct result of reckless behavior or violation of patient consent, medical mistakes can cause everything from minor inconvenience to a lifetime of suffering or early death.

 At Kempton & Russell, we are committed to doing whatever it takes to make it right.
 While we know that no amount of compensation can make up for the damage done or the pain and suffering you have experienced, we believe it is neither just nor acceptable that you should have to pay for the cost of someone else’s negligence.
 That’s why we set out to provide you with high-quality legal representation and get you the result you need.